sjaehn/BShapr/README.md

 Installation
 ------------
+a) Download and unpack the most recent release binaries from https://github.com/sjaehn/bmusic-bslicer/releases to your lv2 directory (e.g., /usr/lib/lv2/).

+b) Build your own binaries in the following three steps.

+Step 1: Clone or download this repository.

+Step 2: Install the development packages for x11, cairo, and lv2 if not done yet.

-Once dependencies are satisfied, building and installing into the default lv2 directory (/usr/lib/lv2/) is easy.
+Step 3: Building and installing into the default lv2 directory (/usr/lib/lv2/) is easy.
 Simply call:
 ```
 sudo make install
 ```